evandrodevbr/gcc-installer/README.md

 # MinGW Downloader and Installer

+## Important Note

+Before using the auto-installer, please ensure that you have Python installed on your system.
+The auto-installer requires Python to run.

 ## About the Project

 The MinGW Downloader and Installer is a Python-based graphical application designed to simplify the process of downloading, installing, and managing different versions of MinGW (Minimalist GNU for Windows).
 This tool is particularly useful for developers who need a GCC (GNU Compiler Collection) development environment on Windows platforms.